iDroppiN/My-Notebooks/README.md

 ### Description Of Notebooks
   1. *playing-with-files* - This notebook contains methods of os library which is used in interacting with operating system and it also have some defined functions used for data wrangling
   2. *5_linear_algebra_functions_in_numpy* - This notebook contains 5 function of numpy used in linear algebra topic of maths.
-  3. *chat_analysis* - In  this notebook I have done chat analysis of whatsapp group.
-I have used pandas,numpy, matplotlib and seaborn in this notebook.
+  3. *chat_analysis* - In  this notebook I have done chat analysis of a whatsapp group.
+I have used pandas, numpy, matplotlib and seaborn in this notebook.